Featured image above is of the monthly improvisational Singing Circle hosted at Portal.

 BONUS: FACEBOOK ADVERTISING We have years’ experience advertising on Facebook.
 It does not provide reliable outcomes, in terms of attendance, nor can any of our efforts be warranted to do so – but Facebook does supply reliable exposure for whatever it is you’re offering.
 We generally require our incoming Presenters to buy into this option, spending at least $20-50 per event to “get the word out there.”
 Our “cost per click” is generally below the standard $1-per-click in the industry, and in a recent promotion cost 66 cents per click to Boost an Event (and just a few cents “per view” on Video promotions!).
 This is something you’ll appreciate having booked into your budget.

 PROPOSAL In conclusion – I would like to suggest whatever the rental fee is – that that be matched (at least) by a comparable amount to be invested in our Services.
-In other words – if your Rental fee is $130 (for just 2 hours in the big room) – that you ought to consider (independently from your Facebook budget) paying us at least $150-250 (a very discounted rate, for example) for our additional Services.
+In other words – if your Rental fee is $130 (for just 2 hours in the big room) – you should consider (independently from your Facebook budget) paying us at least $150-250 (a very discounted rate, for example) for our additional Services.
 Remember, while the space rental could be for just a few hours, the Service provision is the same for a 10 hour event as it would be for a 1 hour event.
 We’ll look at your situation uniquely, and make an offer that seems fair to cover our costs.
 We want this experience to be affordable for you, particularly if you decide to work with us in an ongoing capacity.

 Thanks so much for your consideration – again, here’s the Presenters’ Survey Link (https://www.surveymonkey.com/r/5CX8YCB) – feel free to email Kyle@PortalCrystalGallery.com or PortalPromotions@gmail.com.
 If you don’t hear back quickly, definitely write again, or call the shop line at 781-859-5397 and ask for Kyle.